Smoking and your health

 The effects of smoking on the body

-One of the ingredients in tobacco is a mood-altering drug called nicotine.
-Nicotine reaches your brain in mere seconds.
-It’s a central nervous system stimulant, so it makes you feel more energized for a little while.
+One of the substances in tobacco is an addictive drug called nicotine.
+Nicotine reaches your brain in seconds.
+It makes you feel more energized for a little while.
 As that effect subsides, you feel tired and crave more.
-Nicotine is habit forming.

-Smoking increases risk of macular degeneration, cataracts, and poor eyesight.
+Smoking increases the risk of macular degeneration, cataracts and poor eyesight.
 It can also weaken your sense of taste and sense of smell, so food may become less enjoyable.

-Your body has a stress hormone called corticosterone, which lowers the effects of nicotine.
-If you're under a lot of stress, you’ll need more nicotine to get the same effect.
+Your body has a stress hormone called cortisol, which lowers the effects of nicotine.
+If you're under a lot of stress, you will need more nicotine to get the same effect.

-When you inhale smoke, you’re taking in substances that can damage your lungs.
+When you inhale smoke, you take in substances that can damage your lungs.
 Over time, your lungs lose their ability to filter harmful chemicals.
 Coughing can't clear out the toxins sufficiently, so these toxins get trapped in the lungs.
-Smokers have a higher risk of respiratory infections, colds, and flu.
+Smokers have a higher risk of respiratory infections such as colds, flu and pneumonia.

 Withdrawal from tobacco products can cause temporary congestion and respiratory pain as your lungs begin to clear out.

 Smoking damages your entire cardiovascular system.
 When nicotine hits your body, it gives your blood sugar a boost.
 After a short time, you're left feeling tired and craving more.
 Nicotine causes blood vessels to tighten, which restricts the flow of blood (peripheral artery disease).
-Smoking lowers good cholesterol levels and raises blood pressure, which can result in stretching of the arteries and a buildup of bad cholesterol (atherosclerosis).
+Smoking lowers good cholesterol levels and raises blood pressure, which can result in stretching of the arteries and blockages.
 Smoking raises the risk of forming blood clots.

 Some of the more obvious signs of smoking involve the skin.
 The substances in tobacco smoke actually change the structure of your skin.
-Smoking causes skin discoloration, wrinkles, and premature aging.
+Smoking causes discoloration, wrinkles, and premature ageing.
 Your fingernails and the skin on your fingers may have yellow staining from holding cigarettes.
 Smokers usually develop yellow or brown stains on their teeth.
 Hair holds on to the smell of tobacco long after you put your cigarette out.
-It even clings to nonsmokers.Close
+It even clings to non-smokers.

-Smoking also has an effect on insulin, making it more likely that you'll develop insulin resistance.
+Tobacco smoke has an effect on insulin, making it more likely that you'll develop insulin resistance.
 That puts you at increased risk of type 2 diabetes.
-When it comes to diabetes, smokers tend to develop complications at a faster rate than nonsmokers.
+When it comes to diabetes, smokers tend to develop complications at a faster rate than non-smokers.

-Smoking also depresses appetite, so you may not be getting all the nutrients your body needs.
-Withdrawal from tobacco products can cause nausea.Close
+Smoking also depresses appetite so you may not be getting all the nutrients your body needs.

-Smokers experience more complications of pregnancy, including miscarriage, problems with the placenta, and premature delivery.
+Smokers experience more complications during pregnancy including miscarriage, problems with the placenta and premature delivery.